End-pinching and inertial-capillary reopening in viscoplastic ligaments at low Ohnesorge number: Numerical Simulations

+The system of equations~(\ref{eq:ns_dimless})--(\ref{eq:HB_stress}) is solved using the open-source solver \textsc{Basilisk~C}, which employs a finite-volume discretization on an adaptive quadtree grid, coupled with a volume-of-fluid (VOF) interface-capturing method.
+In the VOF framework, the interface is tracked implicitly through a tracer field $c(\tilde{\mathbf{x}},\tilde{t})$, which takes the value $1$ inside the ligament, $0$ in the outer fluid, and intermediate values $0<c<1$ across the interface.
+Through this tracer field, the density and viscosity functions in equation~(\ref{eq:ns_dimless}) are defined as

+Here, $\tilde{\mu}_{\mathrm{eff}}$ corresponds to the Herschel-Bulkley apparent viscosity defined in equation (\ref{eq:HB_viscosity}), which describes the viscosity within the ligament phase ($c=1$), while the external phase is Newtonian with constant density $\rho_\mathrm{ext}$ and viscosity $\mu_\mathrm{ext}$.
+Equation (\ref{eq:mixture}) therefore represents a VOF-based interpolation of material properties, enabling a single-field formulation of the momentum equations while preserving the phase-dependent rheology.

-The initial numerical setup follows closely the work of \citet{notz_dynamics_2004}.
+The initial numerical setup follows closely the configuration of \citet{notz_dynamics_2004}, which used a quarter-domain exploiting symmetry.
 We consider a viscoplastic ligament of initial radius $R_0$ surrounded by air.
 The simulation is initialized with fluids at rest in the absence of gravity.
-The ligament is initialized as a cylindrical shape of aspect ratio $\mathcal{L} = L_0/R_0 = 15$ with hemispherical caps at its ends (see figure \ref{fig:computational_domain}a), as in previous work by \citet{notz_dynamics_2004}.
-The computational domain spans $25\times25$, with the ligament initially occupying the axial range from 0 to 15.
-At the outer radial boundary, we impose a zero normal pressure gradient (Neumann).
+The ligament is initialized as a cylinder of aspect ratio $\mathcal{L} = L_0/R_0 = 15$ with hemispherical caps at its ends (see figure \ref{fig:computational_domain}a).
+Here $L_0$ corresponds to the half-length of the ligament, similar to \citet{notz_dynamics_2004}.
+The computational domain spans $25\times 25$ (non-dimensionalized by $R_0$), with the simulated quarter-ligament initially occupying the axial range $0\leq z \leq 15$.
+At the outer radial boundary, we impose a zero normal pressure gradient (Neumann condition).
 Along the axis of symmetry, axisymmetric regularity is enforced by setting $u_r = 0$, $u_\theta = 0$, and $\partial p / \partial r = 0$.
-We use an adaptive mesh refinement (AMR) strategy based on wavelet-estimated discretization error \citep{van_hooft_towards_2018}, with a similar mesh refinement and neck interface tracking strategies to capture pinch-off adopted by \citet{yang2025pinchoffdynamicsnewtonianliquid}.
-A mesh study was carefully done for this setup, and a maximum level of $12$ was selected.
-We note that our resolution is higher than in the viscoplastic sheet retraction of \citet{deka_retraction_2019} (i.e., $2^{10}$), as we are aiming to capture the interfacial singularity.
-Velocity and other temporal fields are solved through Basilisk using a classical time-splitting projection method \citep{popinet_accurate_2009}.
+At the ligament midplane, planar symmetry is imposed through $u_z = 0$ and $\partial p/ \partial z = 0$.